The Kubernetes dossier displays information about Kubernetes Pods/containers and clusters.

 List of Active Containers and Container Image Information

 These tables display all containers running in all Kubernetes clusters, container image information, and any vulnerabilities found in them.
 Container information includes the container type, the host where it is located, associated tags, hash, etc. Image information includes size, number of such containers, creation time, etc.

 To view additional details about the compliance status for a container or image, hover over a row until View Report displays and click View Report.
 Click an entry link in any table to open a new view with details about that entry.
 For example, click a hostname to display additional information about that machine.

 If your environment does not have any running containers, these tables do not display any data.

 A Kubernetes Pod is the smallest deployed unit in the Kubernetes object model.
 A Pod represents a single instance of an application in Kubernetes, which might consist of either a single container or a small number of containers that are tightly coupled and share resources.

 Kubernetes Cluster Name

-A Kubernetes cluster name may not always display in the List of Active Containers.
-For more information about how Lacework collects the cluster name from tags, see the Derive the Kubernetes Cluster Name section in Deploy on Kubernetes.
+For information about how Lacework collects the cluster name from tags, see How Lacework Derives the Kubernetes Cluster Name.